-Dax meets minor resistance at the next target of 15690/710
+DAX meets minor resistance at the next target of 15690/710

 Dax, EuroStoxx, Ftse

 EuroStoxx 50 June finally reached our target of 4100/10 & topped exactly here.
-We bottomed exactly at best support at 4060/50 again yesterday.
+We bottomed exactly at best support at 4060/50 on Thursday to retest 4100 on Friday.

 Daily analysis